-8.2.6
+8.2.6 Get all emails from MessageMegaMall

 Do you still remember the saying in chapter 7 that “The reason a protocol method gets called is generally that the corresponding event mentioned in the method name happened.
 And the thing that triggers the event is usually the method’s arguments”?
 So let’s delete the first two breakpoints and keep the last one on megaMallMessageCountChanged:, and take a look at its argument: